godshy/blog/source/_posts/Cloud-native-and-its-implementation-in-Telco.md

 - Speed: Fast introduction of new services
 - Scale: Easily expand from hundreds of users to millions
 - Performance: Optimized capacity throughput and resource utilization
 - Efficiency : Low cost for both Speed and Scale.
-Automation, no-touch operations, legacy and new services, life-cycle independence for both Services and
+Automation, zero-touch operations, legacy and new services, life-cycle independence for both Services and
 Infrastructure

-Therefore, target of Cloud Native is to achieve higher TTM and lower TCO(Total Cost of Ownership) without sacrificing service reliability and performance.
+Therefore, target of Cloud Native is to achieve higher TTM(Time to) and lower TCO(Total Cost of Ownership) without sacrificing service reliability and performance.
 Let's see what are the basic components of Cloud Native.

 - Cloud Native Applications
 - Microservice